Vistasp Karbhari: Life and career

 As President of The University of Texas at Arlington, Karbhari was recognized for leading the university to Carnegie R-1 status and being designated as a Hispanic Serving Institution and for his initiatives on enhancing social mobility, student success and for STEM.
 Under his tenure, the College of Engineering at the University of Texas at Arlington has seen an increase in enrollment and funding.
 In September 2020, the full Board of Regents of the University of Texas System honored Dr. Karbhari by signing a declaration expressing their deep and sincere appreciation for his thoughtful vision, exceptional leadership and distinguished service to the University of Texas System as President of the University of Texas at Arlington from 2013 to 2020.
-On November 24, 2020, the American Association for the Advancement of Science - one of the world's most respected organizations - selected Vistasp Karbhari as a fellow.
-Dr. Karbhari was elected for his “distinguished contributions to the field of composites in civil infrastructure, particularly in low-cost processing, durability and damage tolerance, rehabilitation and multi-threat mitigation.”
+On November 24, 2020, the American Association for the Advancement of Science selected Karbhari as a fellow.
+Karbhari was elected for his “distinguished contributions to the field of composites in civil infrastructure, particularly in low-cost processing, durability and damage tolerance, rehabilitation and multi-threat mitigation.”
 The AAAS is the world's largest general scientific society and publisher of the journal Science.

-Karbhari is also a fellow of the National Academy of Inventors, ASM International, the American Society of Civil Engineers (ASCE), the Structural Engineering Institute of ASCE, the International Institute for Fiber-Reinforced Polymers in Construction and the International Society for Structural Health Monitoring of Intelligent Infrastructure.
+Karbhari is also a fellow of the National Academy of Inventors, ASM International, the American Society of Civil Engineers (ASCE), the Structural Engineering Institute of ASCE, the International Institute for Fiber-Reinforced Polymers in Construction, and the International Society for Structural Health Monitoring of Intelligent Infrastructure.
 In 2019, he was elected a member of the European Academy of Sciences and Arts.
-In 2021 he was named a Fellow of Complete College America for his leadership in student access and success, inclusivity, enhancing degree completion, and for leading reform in higher education.
-4 In 2022 he was named a Fierce Education Leader for being at “the forefront of re-envisioning the future of higher education for more than a decade through his leadership in areas such as enhancing access and equity while increasing excellence, increasing integration between academic knowledge and talent development for the workforce and entrepreneurship.”
+In 2021, he was named a Fellow of Complete College America for his leadership in student access and success, inclusivity, enhancing degree completion, and for leading reform in higher education.
+In 2022, he was named a Fierce Education Leader for being at “the forefront of re-envisioning the future of higher education for more than a decade through his leadership in areas such as enhancing access and equity while increasing excellence, increasing integration between academic knowledge and talent development for the workforce and entrepreneurship.”

 Resignation and controversies

-Karbhari's tenure as President of the University of Texas at Arlington had two major controversies, the later of which led directly to his resignation on March 19, 2020.
+Karbhari's tenure as President of the University of Texas at Arlington had two major controversies, the latter of which led directly to his resignation on March 19, 2020.

-The first controversy was a lawsuit from former vice president for Institutional Advancement, Deborah Robinson, which was reported by the Star-Telegram.
-She had been terminated in March 2019 and alleged then-President Karhbari had a history of bullying, mistreating and discriminating against Deborah, Linda Johnsrud, Nan Ellin, and Lynne Waters according to the lawsuit.
-Deborah sought $200,000 in damages at the time.
+The first controversy was a lawsuit from former vice president for Institutional Advancement, Deborah Robinson, which was reported by the Fort Worth Star-Telegram.
+She had been terminated in March 2019 and alleged then-President Karhbari had a history of bullying, mistreating, and discriminating against Robinson, Linda Johnsrud, Nan Ellin, and Lynne Waters according to the lawsuit.
+Robinson sought $200,000 in damages at the time.